Un57a6L3/uni-python/practice3/README.md

 So, down below are the plots that we got.
 Let's give our answers:
 1. The number of releases started growing in 1987, held high in 1989-1996, peaked in 1994, and started to decline in 1997.
 2. The absolute most popular genre was Arcade.
-In 1989-1994 Puzzle games were very popular.
+Puzzle games were popular in 1989-1994.
-Since 1994 Action games became popular and remain so.
+Strategy games were popular in 1989-1997.
+Action games have been popular since 1994.
+RPG, Quest and Sports genres also stayed mildly popular throughout 1986-1998.

 ![years plot](images/plot_years.png)
 ![genres plot](images/plot_genres.png)